 - Dial-A-Ride is a village sponsored program that provides door to door service within the Village of Schaumburg.

-- Taxi discounts are available for qualifying Village of Schaumburg residents who are enrolled in the Illinois Circuit Breaker program.
+- Taxi discounts are available for qualifying Village of Schaumburg residents who are enrolled in the Illinois Benefit Access program.

 - TRIP program which will provide transportation across township lines for medical reasons for senior citizens and persons with disabilities.

-- The RTA Pass (Senior Rides Free Program) can be applied for at the Village of Schaumburg Transportation Department.
+- The RTA Ride Free and Reduced Fare Cards can be applied for at the Village of Schaumburg Transportation Department.